Presbyopia does not discriminate against age, race, or gender. Learn why no on is safe from the effects of presbyopia.

 Complications of Presbyopia

-If left untreated, presbyopia will rob sufferers of the ability to read at arm’s length.
+If left untreated, presbyopia will rob sufferers of the ability to read close up.
 Over time, activities such as driving, reading, or working may become difficult.
 Some people begin to have problems with depth perception.
 To avoid complications, seek treatment from your optometrist or ophthalmologist.

-Several treatments are still undergoing trial in the US.
+- Several treatments are still undergoing trial in the US.
 Surgical Reversal of Presbyopia (SRP) is an example.
 This technique is currently under development by PresbyCorp.
 In this procedure, Scleral Expansion Bands (SEBs) are inserted into the sclera, causing the muscle fibers that focus the lens to tighten.
 SRP is still undergoing major trials because its risks include eye infections, erosion of SEBs, and decreased blood circulation in the eye, among others.
 Anterior ciliary sclerotomy (ACS) is a treatment in which several incisions are made in a radial pattern around the eye.
 This extra space supposedly allows the lens to change shape more easily.
 After some time, however, regression occurs, and the patient’s vision returns to how it was before the surgery.
 A company called SurgiLight is involved with Laser Presbyopia Reversal (LAPR), which is the application of an infrared laser to the sclera to make it smaller.
 Another treatment being tested is the total replacement of the lens with an artificial one such as Crystalens or ReSTOR.
 The artificial lens is connected to the muscle fibers that were responsible for moving and focusing the original lens.
-With new treatments and advancements in technology, presbyopia should should soon have many options.
+The most currently promising treatment is corneal inlays that increase depth of field, like the Acufocus lens.
+With new treatments and advancements in technology, presbyopia sufferers should soon have many options.

 Talking to Your Eye Doctor